lubuntu-team/manual/source/2/2.2/Office_Applications.rst

 Chapter 2.2 Office Applications
 ===============================

-This chapter documents office applications including the libreoffice office suite and qpdfview for viewing pdfs.
+This chapter documents office applications including the LibreOffice office suite and qpdfview for viewing pdfs.

 .. toctree::
   :maxdepth: 2